tanema/talkies/README.md

 - UTF-8 support
 - Message box icons
 - Autowrapped text
+- General theming and per-message theming

 ### To do:
 - Break overflow to new message.
-- Add simple theming interface `setTheme`
 - Rich text, i.e. coloured/bold/italic text

 ## How to